improving-minnesota/angular2-timesheet/ng-client/README.md

 ### Contributing

-Assing the issue to yourself so we know you are grabbing it
+Assign the issue to yourself so we know you are grabbing it